KOYA-Labs/KOYA-Labs_website/README.md

 7. **Open a Pull Request (PR)**

 - Go to the GitHub page of your repository fork.
-- Click Compare & pull request.
+- Click "Compare & Pull request".
 - (Optionally provide a clear description of what your changes do.)
 - Open the PR.